-1.1.1 Oxford Archaeology (OA) has been commissioned by Miller Homes Ltd (the client) and Kier Ventures (as joint landowner with Miller Homes) through Pegasus Group (the client's archaeologist), to produce this Written Scheme of Investigation (WSI) for the proposed strip, map and sample (SMS) excavation of Area 1 within the proposed South Wokingham Strategic Development Location (SDL).
+1.1.1 Oxford Archaeology (OA) has been commissioned by Miller Homes Ltd (the client) and Kier Ventures (as joint landowner with Miller Homes) through Pegasus Planning Group (the client's archaeological consultant), to produce this Written Scheme of Investigation (WSI) for the proposed trial trenching evaluation of parcel F of the proposed South Wokingham Strategic Development Location (SDL).

-1.1.2 The work is being undertaken as a condition of planning permission (Wokingham Borough Council planning ref.
+1.1.2 The work is being undertaken as a condition of Planning Permission (Wokingham Borough Council planning ref.
 191068).
-Although Wokingham Borough Council and Berkshire Archaeology, who provide them with archaeological advice and monitoring, have not set a brief for the work, a mitigation statement has been prepared by Pegasus Group (2020) detailing the anticipated requirements for work necessary to discharge the planning condition.
-This document outlines how OA will implement those requirements.
-A separate WSI has been prepared for the SMS excavation of Areas 2 and 3 (OA 2025), and a WSI for an additional trial trench evaluation will be prepared in due course.
+Although Wokingham Borough Council (WBC) and Berkshire Archaeology (BA), who provide them with archaeological advice and monitoring, have not set a brief for the work, a mitigation statement has been prepared by Pegasus Group (2020) detailing the anticipated requirements for work necessary to discharge the planning condition.
+This document outlines how OA will implement those requirements for Area F which has been designated for archaeological evaluation.
+The purpose of an evaluation is to assess the archaeological potential of a development site.
+Further phases of archaeological work may be required if significant features are found in the evaluation trenches, which would entail preparation and approval of further WSIs covering the mitigation work.